-The Ultimate Local SEO Guide for Businesses in 2018
+The Ultimate Local SEO Guide for Businesses

 I like SEO for local businesses.
 It’s a bit more nuanced than SEO for websites with a global target audience, and the extra steps can make optimizing your site easier or harder, depending on the situation.
 While fun and work don’t always mix well together, staying interested keeps your productivity levels high – and productivity is an important element in making a business flourish, wouldn’t you agree?